DRB-Hicom denies buying over Umno’s stake in Media Prima | Malay Mail

-KUALA LUMPUR, July 3 — Conglomerate DRB-Hicom Bhd has denied today a media report claiming that it bought over 11 per cent of shares in media company Media Prima Bhd, and another 8 per cent from Umno.
+KUALA LUMPUR, July 3 — Conglomerate DRB-Hicom Bhd has denied today media reports claiming that it bought over 11 per cent of shares in media company Media Prima Bhd.

 “We wish to categorically deny the statements in the said report,” it said in a brief statement.